redya-dev/Rainbow-Survivors/README.md

 ## Development

-The code was written with AI assistance.
-All in-game visuals are procedurally rendered in code, not AI-generated.
-The cover art was created with AI assistance.
+I used AI to help with coding and creating the cover art.
+All in-game visuals are rendered procedurally in code.

+Also, I somehow forgot to add audio entirely...

+So yeah...
+GG, I guess. **QwQ**